-Overlaps can make sense for the layout creation process, but they can also, in certain circumstances,
+Overlaps can make sense for the layout creation process, but they can also in certain circumstances

-you need to take care that the order in the structure tree is correct, i.e. that the Z-index of the elements
+one must take care that the order in the structure tree is correct, i.e. that the Z-index of the elements

 is correct.
 The Z-index defines the arrangement of the elements on the various levels.
 The element with